 Truckers know that driving at night has many advantages.
 There are fewer cars on the road, meaning they can zip through busy regions in less time.
 And the more time they spend behind the wheel, the sooner they can deliver the goods, and the more deliveries they can potentially make.

 As you might imagine, all of this driving can be hazardous to your sleep health.
 And when truck drivers don't get enough sleep, they leave themselves vulnerable to the inherent dangers of life on the road.
 That includes crashes, which claim more lives than any other work-related cause of death.
 Drowsy driving is a serious problem that makes it harder to pay attention on the road, slows reaction times, and causes difficulties with decision-making.
-And it's not just truck drivers who are affected—the CDC estimates that one out of every 25 adults has fallen asleep while driving just in the last month.
+And it's not just truck drivers who are affected—the CDC estimates that one out of every 25 adults have fallen asleep while driving in any given month.

 When people go out to drink, they usually do so at night.
 That means bars and the people who staff them must stay open late—typically until 2 a.m. or later.
 This type of schedule works for some people—the so-called night owls who feel more awake and productive at night.
 But for others, this is a recipe for frequent exhaustion.
 One tip that could help is to maintain the same schedule throughout the week, even on nights off.

 If you are one of the 20% of American who works outside of standard business hours and find it difficult to get a full night's sleep, you may be suffering from a sleep disorder.
 Shift work sleep disorder (SWSD) refers to people who work odd hours and either find it difficult to get to sleep or suffer during their waking hours from sleepiness.
 Other symptoms include headaches, low energy, and trouble concentrating.